 I’ve been yearning for flare jeans to come into style for, oh, about a decade.
 Now that they’re here, rejoice.
 Because flare jeans are especially flattering on women with hips and thighs and rear ends.
 The wider cut of the fabric from the knee down makes your body look proportionate and creates a slimming effect on the hip and thigh area.

 Plus, if you hem your flare jeans to wear with heels or wedges, that extra few inches will make your legs look a mile long.
 I wholeheartedly believe in the power of a longer hem and taller shoes to make a woman feel tall and slender.
-Plus, it must be true because this Vogue article said it a few months ago.
+Plus, it must be true because this Vogue article said it.

 The standard length is too long for my 5’4″ so I opt to wear them wedges or boots, which plays well with the hippie vibe of the flares anyway.
-If you’re my height or shorter and you plan on wearing these jeans with flats, opt for the Short length.
+If you’re my height or shorter and you plan on wearing these jeans with flats, you’ll want to opt for the Short length or get them hemmed.

 And here’s a tip for saving some cash: American Eagle often has a “Buy One, Get One 50% Off” promotion on their jeans, so you can score yours for cheap if you time your purchase well.